orocommerce/documentation/user_guide/pricing/configuration/website_pricing.rst

      .. image:: /user_guide/img/system/configuration/catalog/pricing/currency_on_the_front_store.png

-   * **Default Currency** --- The currency used by default to show prices in the front store on this website.
+   * **Default Currency** --- The currency used by default to show prices in the storefront on this website.

 4. To customize any of these options: